-Yes, all of our students have access to the University of Geneva’s sports and cultural facilities.
+Yes, all of our Master and PhD students have access to the University of Geneva’s sports and cultural facilities.
 At the Institute, there is a Ciné-club where students can attend free film screenings which are followed by a debate.

 Does the Institute have parking facilities?